gopheracademy/gopheracademy-web/content/advent-2019/directional-channels.md

 func Notify(depth uint, sig ...os.Signal) <-chan os.Signal
 ```

 Returning a receive-only channel, similarly to how package `time` operates.
-The only difference is that, by taking a channel as an argument package `os/signal` can keep track of the user's notify channels, allowing for the multiple calls it mentions to expand the set of signals the channel will receive.
+The only difference is by taking a channel as an argument, package `os/signal` can keep track of the user's notify channels, allowing for the multiple calls it mentions to expand the set of signals the channel will receive.

 This is a very specific use case, however, and one that involves a global state, so you're better off finding another way to support something like this, if that's your goal.

+## Conclusion

+I hope this gives advent readers a better understanding of Go's channel direction behavior and using channels to their full capabilities.

 ## About the Author
 Andy Walker is a Go GDE and co-organizer of [Baltimore Go](https://www.meetup.com/BaltimoreGolang/), as well as the primary orgnizer of the GopherCon Guide Program.
 He is a programmer in security research for a major cybersecurity company.
 He enjoys hardware, 3D printing, and talking way too much about philosophy.
 He can be reached at andy-at-[andy.dev](https://andy.dev).